metal3-io/metal3-docs/docs/user-guide/src/capm3/fast_track.md

 When a Metal3Machine is deleted, CAPM3 normally lets the BareMetalHost power off as part of deprovisioning.
-With Fast Track enabled, CAPM3 can keep the host powered on when automated cleaning is not disabled.
+With Fast Track enabled, CAPM3 can keep the host powered on when automated cleaning is set to any value other than `disabled`.

 When automated cleaning is enabled, the physical machine boots into the Ironic Python Agent to run cleaning.
 CAPM3 Fast Track keeps the machine running with